 The Trek Emonda SLR 8 that we reviewed a while ago weighed in at 6.27kg, (13.8lb) but Trek’s Emonda SLR 9 lops almost a pound off that for a claimed 5.88kg (12.96lb).
 The frame is said to weigh just 690g.
+With the options available through Trek's Project One customisation you can lop off a few more grams by replacing the Shimano Dura-Ace transmission with SRAM's wireless Red eTap.

 Trek says that the Emonda boasts the most sophisticated tube optimisation of any bike ever, with both the tube shape and the laminate being designed to produce the highest stiffness-to-weight ratio possible.